HearingHealthApp/Ruben/planning/user_stories.md

 1. **As a [user role], I want to [what], so that [why]**

+1. As an avid music listener, I want to be able to ask an audiologist, as someone who avidly listens music

 ## Wireframe (Bonus)

 Insert link or image to your group's wireframe.